 Intended outcome Success criteria Behavioural, emotional and social needs of vulnerable pupils addressed.
 This leads to raised aspiration, motivation and engagement.
 Pupils will be more confident and able to focus on learning when in lessons and more confident in accessing extra-curricular opportunities.
 Pupils will be more independent and resilient, with raised aspiration, motivation and engagement.
 Incidents of negative behaviour by target vulnerable pupils show a declining trend.
-Achievement targets in Reading, Writing &amp; maths for vulnerable pupils are met.
+Achievement targets in Reading, Writing & maths for vulnerable pupils are met.
 Fixed term exclusion rates continue to be below national average.
+Invest in quality activities during unstructured play time e.g. break time & lunch time.
 Improved language, vocabulary and communication skills for pupils eligible for PP. Assessments and observations indiciate improved oral language, vocabulary and communication amound disadvantaged pupils leading to improved attainment.
 Pupils are exposed to a vocabulary rich curriculum and can articulate ideas and/or opinions (Oracy - Voice 21).
-Pupils receptive languge will improve, which in turn will improve their reading outcomes and writing skills.
+Pupils receptive language will improve, which in turn will improve their reading outcomes and writing skills.
 Evidence will be triangulated through a range of sources, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Maintain progress of PP pupils meeting expected standard and, increase the % of PP reaching the Expected+ standard at the end of KS2 Teaching staff to be aware of the starting points for PP pupils - planning adapted and appropriate interventions in place.
+During pupil voice activities pupils share their knowledge confidently and concisely - transfer to long term memory (LTM) Maintain progress of PP pupils meeting expected standard and, increase the % of PP reaching the Expected+ standard at the end of KS2 Teaching staff to be aware of the starting points for PP pupils - planning adapted and appropriate interventions in place.
 Increased proportion of PP pupils reach ARE in reading, writing and maths across the school.
 Identified EYFS pupils complete the NELI language acquisition programme.
 Year 1 pupils achieve the phonics screening.
 Increased proportion of PP pupils reach ARE in reading, writing and maths.
 PP pupils make same rate of progress or better than 'other' higher ability pupils in reading, writing, maths.
 Measured each term in central data captures.
 Ongoing and responsive evaluation of provision, resourcing and staffing to address gaps in learning and attainment.
 Reflected in data capture.

-Intended outcome Success criteria PP pupils are given access to extra- curricular and enriching opportunities as part of a wider school provision.
+Intended outcome Success criteria PP pupils are given access to extracurricular and enriching opportunities as part of a wider school provision.
 An increase in participation in enrichment activities, particularly among PP pupils.
 Subsidised offsite enrichment activities.
 Pupils will acquire new skills for well-being through PSHE and other areas of curriculum by learning techniques to regulate their emotions and relieve anxieties effectively.
 Pupils will take part in regular physical activities including the 'daily mile' to help them regulate their emotions and anxieties through exercise.
 Healthy Eating education is embedded in elements of the curriculum and will enable pupils to develop an improved understanding of what constitutes a healthy lifestyle.
 Pupils will have an opportunity to attend lunchtime and after school clubs.
 Increase the engagement levels of parents/carers to support their child's learning Promote positive partnerships with parents/carers by creating an inclusive and welcoming culture.
 The school will continue to reach out and support parents via our Family Workers.
 Increased attendance at parent information meetings, parent consultation evenings and workshops.
 To be engaged in pupils home learning.